 A third tool determines the order in which patterns will be trained.
 The program is epoch-based, which means that each epoch or "sweep" of training involves presenting every pattern once to the perceptron.
 When a pattern is presented, output unit error is used to modify the weight values.
 One can have the program present patterns in a random order each epoch, which is the recommended practice.
 However, if pattern order is being manipulated, you can turn this option off with a left-click of the mouse.
 When this is done, the patterns will always be presented in the order in which they are listed in the .net file that has been input.

-A fourth tool determines whether the thresholds of the units (i.e., the threshold for the binary activation function, the bias for the logistic function, or the value of mu for the Gaussian function) is to be trained.
+A fourth tool determines whether unit thresholds (i.e., the logistic function's bias, or the value unit's mu) is to be trained.
 The default is to train this value, because this permits the output unit to "translate" its "cut" through pattern space.
 However, in some situations it may be required to hold this value constant, which can be done with a left-click of the mouse button.

 A fifth tool is used to determine the starting values of the connection weights, which are randomly selected from a distribution.
-In the default situation, the maximum value of a weight is 0.1, the minimum value is 0, and the sign option is "both", which means that negative and positive weights are possible.
+In the default situation, the maximum value of a weight is 0.1. the minimum value is 0, and the sign option is "both", which means that negative and positive weights are possible.
 These defaults are displayed to the right of the weight-start tool.
-With these default values, weights will be randomly selected from a rectangular distribution that ranges from -0.1to +0.1.
+With these default values, weights will be randomly selected from a rectangular distribution that ranges from -0.1 to +0.1.
 However, in some cases it may be desirable to explore different starting states.
 This can be accomplished by left-clicking the "User defined starts for weights" option.
 When this option is selected, a new form appears, as is shown on the right.
 This form is used to set the minimum (absolute) value for a weight, the maximum (absolute) value for a weight, and the desired sign for the weight (positive, negative, or either).
 When the desired settings have been selected, the "Use These Settings" button will select them, and close the form.
 If it is decided that the default settings are desired, then this can be accomplished by using the "Use Default Settings" button.
 Whatever settings have been selected will be updated on the right of the settings form.